Kim Allan Williams, MD, MACC, FAHA, MASNC, FESC

 John Kelly, MD, MPH

 Dr. Kelly enjoys sharing the scientific evidence for the use of lifestyle to treat and prevent disease with his patients, other practitioners, researchers and the public.
-He gives invited expert presentations on Lifestyle Medicine, Epigenetics, and other topics internationally.
-He co-authored the LM Board Review Course.
-He serves as a Lifestyle Medicine expert consultant, and chairs the Expert LM Panel.
-Other interests include family life, Christian ministry, agriculture, hiking and camping, computing, and the origin of life.
+He gives invited expert presentations on Lifestyle Medicine, Epigenetics and other topics internationally.
+He co-authored the Lifestyle Medicine Board Review Course.
+He serves as a Lifestyle Medicine expert consultant, and chairs the Expert Lifestyle Medicine Panel.
+Other interests include family life, Christian ministry, agriculture, hiking and camping, computing and the origin of life.

 Michelle McMacken, MD

 Why Plants Are Sweet Medicine for Diabetes

 Michelle McMacken, MD, is an Assistant Professor of Medicine at NYU School of Medicine.
 An honors graduate of Yale University and Columbia University College of Physicians and Surgeons, Dr. McMacken practices internal medicine in the Adult Primary Care Center at NYC Health + Hospitals/Bellevue, where she also directs the hospital's Weight Management Program and the newly launched Plant-Based Lifestyle Medicine Program.